 TestDome has several cheating protection methods in place:

-Copy/paste protection: All question text is protected from copy/paste, to prevent searching for answers online.
+All question text is protected from copy/paste, to prevent searching for answers online.
 That being said, our questions are unique and handcrafted by our team, not typical interview questions that are commonly found online.
-Because of this we encourage candidates to use any resources they can, as they would be able to do so in most jobs.
+Because of this we encourage candidates to use online resources, as they would be able to do so in most jobs.
+The exception are AI tools such as ChatGPT, and we have AI-resistant questions to help prevent that.

-- Webcam proctoring: Candidates will need to turn on their webcam before they start the test.
-The webcam will periodically take photos of the candidate (every 30 seconds) and include them in the report.
+- Webcam proctoring: Candidates are required to enable their webcam before starting the test.
+The session will be recorded, and the video will be included in the final report.

 - When the candidate has the same IP address as another candidate that has already taken the test.